 Download the Netflix or YouTube App

-I know not everyone has a smart phone or tablet and not every eating establishment is an appropriate place for this but when things get hairy my husband and I pull out the iPhones or iPad and stream something kid friendly.
+I know not every eating establishment is an appropriate place for this but when things get hairy my husband and I pull out the iPhones or iPad and stream something kid friendly on YouTube.
 We prop up the device on the salt and pepper shakers and finish our meals in peace.

 It is usually our last resort.
 We want our kids to enjoy dining together as a family but they are only one and two years old.
 Sometimes they don’t want to sit still and watch mom and dad eat calamari and that’s okay but it is great to have the technological distraction as an option if needed.
 Sure beats carrying two kicking and screaming kids out of a restaurant which we thankfully have not yet had to do.
 Fingers crossed.